ejparnell/intro-to-mongodb/README.md

 true
 ```

-- `acknowledged: true` - This lets us know that the JavaScript file was loaded with no errors.
+- `acknowledged: true` - This tells us the JavaScript file was loaded without errors.
 This does not mean our update was successful; it just means the file has no errors.
 - `deletedCount: 1` - The count of how many documents were deleted when running this command.

 Just like with the update, let's query our collection in the terminal: